 What is Instagram Advertising Pricing?

-Instagram ads prices differ from Facebook’s for several reasons.
-The Facebook platform, which owns Instagram since 2012, has more seniority and a larger users database.
-There are over 1 billion monthly active users on Instagram in 2021, while Facebook counts 2.9 billion monthly active users.
+Instagram ad prices differ from Facebook’s for several reasons.
+The Facebook platform, which has owned Instagram since 2012, has more seniority and a larger user database.
+There were over 2.3 billion monthly active users on Instagram in 2023, while Facebook counts 2.9 billion monthly active users.

 The price varies due to many factors.
 Here is a baseline of how much Instagram ads cost: